Crispy Potato Pancakes

-Can there be any doubt that I love these potato pancakes?
+Can there be any doubt that I love this potato pancakes recipe?
 By themselves,without the recollection of dear memories, the potato pancakes are damn tasty.
 The crisp outside, with a soft savory center have a play in textures that potatoes are so incredibly adept at forming.
-The potato pancakes are by themselves a nourishing comfort food, then add in a love for an inspiring force in my life and my love for thus dish becomes nearly reverence.
+The potato pancakes latkes are by themselves a nourishing comfort food, then add in a love for an inspiring force in my life and my love for thus dish becomes nearly reverence.

 Potato Pancake Recipe

-- 1/4 c + Oil, preferably peanut oil, grape seed oil, or other high flash point oil
+- 1/4 cup + Oil , preferably peanut oil, grape seed oil, or other high flash point oil

 - Line a bowl with several paper towels, then grate potatoes into bowl.
 Using more paper towels, squeeze out as much water from the potatoes as you can.
 After potatoes are as dry as you can get them, discard paper towels.